zhongfu/tp/docs/UserGuide.md

 * The maximum value for the duration of a job is 1,000,000 hours.

 * Multiple jobs of the same name can be added.
-These jobs can then be differentiated by their internal ID, the order in which they were added, and the employees that were assigned to it, although practically it can easily result in confusion.
+These jobs can then be differentiated by their internal ID, the order in which they were added, and/or the employees that were assigned to it, although it can easily result in confusion.
 It is thus recommended that a user differentiates jobs through naming to avoid any confusion.

 </div>